rohanagarwal/rapd-ethindia/README.md

 https://celoscan.io/address/0x03F4c472A4f4D8B6733B5EeE093A9a7EfA018D95#code

 Scroll:
-Note to the Scroll team: We tried verification with Scrollscan but continued to have issues with either Scrollscan being down or internet being down, so we were unable to do etherscan verification.
-See screenshots
+Note to the Scroll team: We tried verification with Scrollscan but continued to have issues with either Scrollscan / Blockscout being down or internet being down, so we were unable to do contract verification.
+See screenshot in top folder of repo called scrollscan_down.png

-0xb5979226D0b74c0302baC790f2fD51c2c93a3D88
-0xEdd580249b57305a2A1Cd92886eEe0a154e03E89
+Here are the contract addresses - first is AdvertisableCoin, second is AdvertisableDao 0xb5979226D0b74c0302baC790f2fD51c2c93a3D88 0xEdd580249b57305a2A1Cd92886eEe0a154e03E89